Join the movement to protect cats

 Reversal (if needed) is achieved with yohimbine (2 mg/ml; 0.5 ml/cat IM or IV).
 An additional dose of yohimbine may be given after 30 minutes if results are inadequate.
 The cat should be returned to the trap immediately after reversal.

 - Dissolvable sutures must be used to eliminate the need for a follow-up visit to remove stitches.
-Sutures requiring additional follow-up put the cat at risk in her outdoor environment; additionally, a second trapping to have sutures removed is a stressful endeavor that should be avoided.
-Use high-volume, low-cost, high-quality surgical techniques that can reduce the number of sutures required and reduce the size of the incision to eliminate the need for internal sutures, which have the propensity to become infected.
-For more detailed surgical information, visit the Feral Cat Spay/Neuter Project and Humane Alliance.
+Sutures requiring additional follow-up put the cat at risk in her outdoor environment.
+A second trapping to have sutures removed is a stressful endeavor that should be avoided.
+Use highvolume, low-cost, high-quality surgical techniques that can reduce the number of sutures required and reduce the size of the incision to eliminate the need for internal sutures, which have the propensity to become infected.
+For more detailed surgical information, visit the Feral Cat Project (www.feralcatproject.org) and Humane Alliance (www.humanealliance.org).

 - Learn safe techniques to spay pregnant or lactating females that can mitigate the risk of complications.
 Because it is difficult to retrap a cat, Alley Cat Allies believes that the benefits outweigh the risks when spaying pregnant or lactating females.
 After spaying a pregnant female, administer 150 ml subcutaneous fluids before returning her to her trap.
 Be sure to keep her warm while recovering.
 If the kittens are near-term, euthanasia solution should be injected into the uterus after it has been removed.
 While the decision to spay a pregnant female is a difficult one, remember that the goal of a spay and neuter program is to reduce the number of kittens.

-- Consider the weather and seasons when treating feral cats.
-Because feral cats live outdoors, their treatment in particularly hot and cold weather must be taken into account.
+- Consider the weather and season when treating community cats.
+Because community cats live outdoors, their treatment in particularly hot or cold weather must be taken into account.
 For example, in cold weather groomers should shave less fur for surgery preparation.
-Learn more about what feral cat caregivers must consider when working with a veterinarian.
+Learn more about community cat care: www.alleycat.org/ColonyCare and Trap-Neuter-Return protocols: www.alleycat.org/TNR.

 - In the event of a cat dying, the caregiver should be notified and a necropsy should be performed by a third party to establish the cause of death.

-For more information on surgery preparation, anesthesia protocols, spaying and neutering feral cats, watch Alley Cat Allies’ Feral Cat Clinic Procedure Video.
-Also visit the Feral Cat Spay/Neuter Project and Humane Alliance.
+For more information on surgery preparation, anesthesia protocols, and spaying and neutering community cats, watch Alley Cat Allies’ Feral Cat Clinic Procedure Video at www.alleycat.org/videos.
+Also visit the Feral Cat Project (www.feralcatproject.com) and Humane Alliance (www.humanealliance.org).

 Printer Friendly Version